A loop quantization of the marginally bound Lema\^itre-Tolman-Bondi dust model: Quantum theory

 where $\rho_{\mathrm c} = 3/(8\pi G\gamma^2\Delta)$, known as the critical density, will play a central role in the quantum theory.
 Finally, the Poisson brackets between $\mathcal N (x) \coloneq \exp \big(i b(x)/2\big)$ and $v(x)$ read

 For each fixed shell $x$, the expression in \cref{H_bv} is mathematically identical (up to constant factors) to the Hamiltonian describing a spatially-flat Friedmann universe filled with dust~\cite{Kiefer_2019,Husain:2011tm}.
 As a consequence, the quantum theory of a single shell in our model leads to the same physical results as the corresponding cosmological model.
 Interestingly, the dust-filled cosmological scenario has received little attention in the LQC literature, which has instead focused primarily on the case of a massless scalar field~\cite{Ashtekar:2011ni}.
-To the best of the authors’ knowledge, \cite{Husain:2011tm} is the only reference addressing a spatially-flat Friedmann universe filled with dust, and it does not include a numerical analysis of the model's dynamics.
+To the best of the authors’ knowledge, \cite{Husain:2011tm} is the only reference addressing a spatially-flat Friedmann universe filled with dust in the $\bar\mu$-scheme,\footnote{Its $\mu_0$-scheme is briefly discussed in~\cite{Willis:2004br}} and it does not include a numerical analysis of the model's dynamics.
 For these reasons, and in order to keep the present work self-contained, we review the construction of the quantum theory associated with the algebra in \cref{Pbracket3} and perform a numerical investigation of the dynamics generated by the Hamiltonian in \cref{H_bv}.

 In the following subsections, we analyze the Wheeler-DeWitt quantization of the single-shell model in the $b$-$v$ algebra, then investigate the loop quantization of the holonomy-flux algebra constructed above, and lastly construct a quantum multi-shell model from the single-shell one.